philjoseph/philjoseph.github.io/_posts/2016-04-11-startup-made-in-cloud.markdown

 <br>
 </div>

-Bottom line, we have now all tools we need to run a startup, at almost no cost.
+Bottom line, the cloud is changing the way we start a new operation, the way we run projects and communicate, the money we spent on infrastructures and most important its change our user experience.

 > Note: I did not write about the sales operation, since we used Salesforce.com that is expensive and not offering a great user experience.
 I've looked for a good, nice, simple and cheap CRM over the cloud with no clear findings.
 If you have a recommendation, please post it here.

-In another post, I will talk about the Cloud from the development and the DevOp perspective.
+In the next post, I will talk about the impact of the cloud on the development and the DevOp perspective.